RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-31-github-page-build-warning-new-cdn.markdown

 >If you have any questions please contact us at https://github.com/contact.

 ###What to Do Next
-The `RayHightower.com` domain is registered with [DNSimple](http://dnsimple.com), so here’s what I did.
+The domain is registered with [DNSimple](http://dnsimple.com), so here’s what needed to be done.